-Although a black eye will normally heal without medical intervention, it can sometimes be a sign of something more serious.
+A black eye will normally heal without medical intervention, but it can sometimes be a sign of something more serious.
 In this case, it may need medical attention.

 The biggest concern with any head injury is to ensure that there is no skull fracture, no hematoma that is affecting important structures such as the eyes, and no bleeding or swelling within the brain.

 A number of symptoms may indicate that these complications are present.

 If the following occur, the person will need urgent medical attention:

 - bleeding from the nose or ears